 Studies carried out in nursing homes have demonstrated that 40% to 60% of the residents have clinical evidence of dysphagia.
 This number appears to be increasing in recent years.
-46,47 The high number of nursing home residents with dysphagia is due, at least in part, to discharging patients with swallowing disorders from acute care settings into institutional care where medical care and nutrition may be less monitored.
+Smith et al suggest that the high number of nursing home residents with dysphagia is due, at least in part, to discharging patients with swallowing disorders from acute care settings into institutional care.